diamondburned/cache-install/README.md

 copying back `/nix/store`, the symlinks to `/nix/store/*` and some paths for the PATH environment variable.

+This repository was a fork of [rikhuijzer/cache-install][rikhuijzer_cache-install], which achieved a similar goal.
+The fork adds `shell.nix` support and removes the need to specify a cache key, since they're now automatically generated from Nix hashes.

 For inputs, see the [action.yml](./action.yml) file.

 ## Example workflow